MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 - **Enforcement and accountability**.
 Establish clear enforcement mechanisms and consequences for noncompliance with the security baseline.
 Hold individuals and teams accountable for maintaining security standards.

-- **Continuously monitor**.
-Assess the effectiveness of the security baseline through observability and making improvements overtime.
+- **Continuous monitoring**.
+Assess the effectiveness of the security baseline through observability and make improvements overtime.

 ### Composition of a baseline

 Here are some common categories that should be part of a baseline.
-The following list isn't exhaustive but intended as an overview of the document's scope.
+The following list isn't exhaustive.
+It's intended as an overview of the document's scope.

 #### Architecture components